volodymyrhudyma/blog/content/blog/debounce-in-react.md

 Every time the users enters a character, a request is sent.

-Don not you feel there is no need to send a bunch of requests while the user is still typing a word?
+Do not you feel there is no need to send a bunch of requests while the user is still typing a word?

 A debounce function can be used here to send one request only after the user has **stopped typing for a certain amount of time**.